Four Magic Letters

-- During the execution phase, the team members focus on matching/exceeding the estimate.
+- During the execution phase, team members focus on matching/exceeding the estimate.

-- After the second round of execution takes place, the third and final round of execution (2 minutes) will immediately take place.
+- After the second round of execution, the final one will immediately take place.
 There won’t be a third planning phase.
 The final execution round is also a 2- minute round.

 - The facilitator may ask the following questions: